-BIO: Dr. Benji Maruyama is the Leader of the Flexible Materials and Processes Research Team and Principal Materials Research Engineer in the Air Force Research Laboratory, Materials & Manufacturing Directorate.
-His focus area is on the synthesis and processing science of carbon nanotubes.
-Dr. Maruyama created and is developing a new method research: Autonomous Research Systems for Materials Development, a fully autonomous research robot.
-He is also the point of contact for carbon materials for the Materials and Manufacturing Directorate.
-His background and interests include carbon and Low-D nanomaterials, energy storage, field emission, carbon, polymer and metal matrix composites, imaging of complex 3D microstructures and combinatorial experimentation.
-He is currently involved in the study of the origins of chiral growth for carbon nanotubes, nanostructured materials for battery electrodes, in-situ experimentation, and catalyst development.
+BIO: Dr. Benji Maruyama is a Principal Materials Research Engineer in the Air Force Research Laboratory, Materials & Manufacturing Directorate, RX Liaison to ACT3 and Autonomous Materials Lead for RX.
+Dr. Maruyama pioneered ARES™ Autonomous Research Systems for materials development, with the aim of speeding the research process by orders of magnitude.
+His group has built ARES™ Robots to study the synthesis and processing science of carbon nanotubes, and worked with others for chemistry and additive manufacturing ARES™ Robots.
+Dr. Maruyama is the primary point of contact for carbon materials for the Materials and Manufacturing Directorate.
+His interests include carbon nanomaterials, energy storage, field emission, and carbon, polymer and metal matrix composites.
+He is currently involved in the study of the origins of chiral growth for carbon nanotubes, catalyst development, and larger issues in the rate of scientific advancement.